deroverda/recommended-radio-streams/README.md

 **Other** 🌀
 - **Celtic Music Radio**: [Link](https://www.celticmusicradio.net/) | Celtic Music Radio 95FM, run by volunteers, brings traditional, folk, roots, Americana, and world music to Glasgow and beyond.
 Supporting emerging acts, we connect with Scottish culture and festivals.
 Tune in via 95FM, DAB, apps, or online.
 As a charity, we rely on donations, fundraisers, and limited ads.
+- **Worldwide FM**: [Link](https://worldwidefm.out.airtime.pro/worldwidefm_b) | Worldwide FM is an award-winning community and platform where marginalised voices, alternative perspectives and shared progressive values are brought to the forefront through music and culture.
+- ** Hollow Earth Radio** : [Link](http://centova.rockhost.com:8001/stream) | We are also an all-ages music and performance venue.
+Our focus is on audio not often heard on the traditional radio dial, including: found sound, field recordings, forgotten music, local musicians, bedroom recordings, lo-fi demos, dreams, storytelling, conversations from within marginalized communities and things that feel real.
+- **Radio Caprice - Middle Eastern Music**: [Link](http://79.111.119.111:8004/middleeast) | Middle East
 ---

 ### Emergency/ATC 🚨✈️